EmilStenstrom/friendlybit/posts/2006-07-16-static-and-dynamic-css-combined.md

       @import "newslist.css";
    ';
 }
-[and so on every new module added]
+// ...and so on every new module added
 ?>
 ```